catpea/visual-programming-language/README.md

 - All Controls Have Ports: a control no matter how large or small can paint ports.
 - method naming scheme: add + Window + Component = action Parent Class + Class Of Object
 - all Controls have this.anchors where named anchors must be stored
+- Externally, you may not interact with object's properties directly, only via methods (creating an api, and taking care of minot config)

 ## TODO